Who doesn’t love saving money when they are out on their travels?

 If you can, try and get a hotel room with a mini fridge as well.
 This is great as rather then going out for a meal every evening, you can prepare some simple meals in your room and just have a pretty chill evening.

-If you’re staying in a holiday cottage or Airbnb, then you should be lucky enough to have your own kitchen, and although you might be thinking but who wants to cook when they are on holiday?
+If you’re staying in a holiday cottage or end up glamping on your next holiday, then you should be lucky enough to have your own kitchen, and although you might be thinking but who wants to cook when they are on holiday?
 Well… trust me, it can help save you a load of money.

 If it’s a long holiday, then I’ll try and limit the amount of times I go out for a nice meal.
 Normally, it’s always the first and last night.
 As the first night I’m normally tired, and the last night is just a nice thing to do.
 Obviously though this depends on how long you are going for.